 If you’re in the contact center space, chances are you already have a customer experience strategy.
-However, while many contact centers are able to pick out various aspects of the customer experience, which could be improved, turning these thoughts into a successful process which guarantees results is often trickier.
+However, while many contact centers are able to pick out various aspects of the customer experience, turning these thoughts into a successful process that guarantees results is often trickier.

 67% of consumers cite inconsistent experiences as a reason for churn, so when it comes to developing a strategy, contact center managers need to be looking at the customer experience as a whole – rather than improving certain parts in siloes.

 In this blog post, we’ll be doing a deep dive into how you can create a holistic, end-to-end customer experience strategy that’s seamless, frictionless, and sure to take your contact center to the next level.

 Customer experience (CX) is centered on the needs and perceptions of the customer, not the business.
 This includes understanding customer needs at every stage of the CX life cycle, interactions with your business, and the difficulties they encounter.

 But despite enthusiasm and investments in CX initiatives over the past few years, only one in four programs end up being successful and produce tangible results.
 Due mostly to flaws in strategy and execution, great customer experiences are still out of reach for most organizations.